mcfedr/awspushbundle/README.md

 There is a controller included which makes basic usage of the bundle very easy.
 You may or may not want to use it, you might find it most useful as an example.

+Dont forget to install `mcfedr/json-form` and `sensio/framework-extra-bundle` if you want to use this

 ### Routing

 If you want to use the default controller you need to setup the routing